Anzac Day 2021 While some restrictions were in place parades and marches took place in Cootamundra.

-Click to play The Last Post
+Click to stop or play The Last Post

 Poem “For the Fallen”

 With proud thanksgiving, a mother for her children

 England mourns for her dead across the sea,

 Flesh of her flesh they were, spirit of her spirit,

 Solemn the drums thrill: Death august and royal